 Commissioner Johnson was installed as the New York Public Welfare Association (NYPWA) President on January 28, 2016.
-Broome County Executive Debbie Preston performed the swearing-in ceremony at the NYPWA Conference.
+NYPWA held its 147th Summer Conference in July 2016.
+This year's theme was, "It's More Art Than Science".
+Opening remarks were supplied by Commissioner Arthur Johnson.

-According to the NYPWA website, NYPWA is the oldest public welfare association in the United States.
+Per the NYPWA website, NYPWA is the oldest public welfare association in the United States.
 NYPWA is a dynamic partnership of local social services districts dedicated to improving the quality and effectiveness of social welfare policy, so that it is accountable to taxpayers and protective of vulnerable people.
 The association provides information, policy analysis and technical assistance to federal, state and local policymakers and direct support to districts.
 NYPWA Vision: The New York Public Welfare Association, through its leadership, expertise and the influence of its membership, plays a crucial role in shaping social policy in New York State.